Skip navigation

 4. Regardless of the who and how of care, the patient is assessed and routinely re-assessed by a physiotherapist to ensure that the care delivered is appropriate and effective for the patient.2

-Another key requirement of the College of Physiotherapists of Alberta is that registrants are appropriately involved with the care of patients whose treatment has been assigned to physiotherapist support workers.2 The appropriate level of physiotherapist involvement will vary based on patient acuity, rate of change of patient status and patient need.
+Another key requirement is that physiotherapists remain appropriately involved with the care of patients whose treatment has been assigned to physiotherapist support workers.2 The appropriate level of physiotherapist involvement will vary based on patient acuity, rate of change of patient status and patient need.
 It is conceivable that in some environments a physiotherapist may only re-assess a patient every few weeks, while in other environments the patient should be re-assessed at each treatment session.
-It is advisable that you and your physiotherapist support workers develop guidelines relevant to your practice area and patient population that establish the frequency of patient reassessment and key indicators that would trigger a non-routine reassessment.
+It is advisable that you and your colleagues develop guidelines relevant to your practice area and patient population that establish the frequency of patient reassessment and key indicators that would trigger a non-routine reassessment.

 If you’re questioning if you need to be more involved in the care of your patients, you’re probably right.